karlvr/react-redux-typescript-swagger-api-pattern/README.md

 We also include an OAuth 2 authentication example.
 Note that this is independent of the API example!

+You can also read the [original create-react-app README](README-CRA.md)

 ### Layout

 We add an `auth` module and an `api` module: